Sales Metrics & KPIs

 Percentage of Business from New Customers

-It’s helpful to know where or who your business is coming from; the percentage of business from new customers metric calculates how much of your money is coming from first-time or new customers.
-Simply divide sales earned from new customers by your total revenue and then multiply that number by 100.
-This percentage shows your growth from acquiring new customers.
-It helps you determine if your customer acquisition strategies are working and adding to revenue.
+The percentage of business from new customers metric shows you how much of your revenue is coming from first-time buyers.
+It shows your growth from acquiring new customers, letting you determine if your customer acquisition strategies are working and adding to revenue.

 Percentage of Revenue from Existing Customers